Public Transport in Helsinki

 Kamppi Bus Station

 Kamppi Bus Station is about 1 kilometre from the central railway station.
-It is a big shopping mall where there is a bus station underground.
-Kamppi is the end station, especially for regional bus lines and also long-distance bus lines.
+It is a big shopping mall with an underground bus station.
+Kamppi is the end station, especially for regional and long-distance bus lines.
 The metro lines go through Kamppi, too.
-When the weather is bad, Kamppi Bus Station is one of the most pleasant places to have a bus connection.
+When the weather is terrible, Kamppi Bus Station is one of the most pleasant places to have a bus connection.

 Pasila Station

 Pasila Railway Station is about 3 kilometres away from Helsinki Central Railway Station.
-All trains going to Helsinki Centre call at Pasila Station.
-Also, all trains leaving to different destinations call at the Pasila Station making it a popular connection point for passengers who need to connect from one train to another.
-The rebuilt Pasila Railway Station is attached to the popular Mall of Tripla which is the fourth largest shopping mall in Finland.
+All trains going to Helsinki Centre call at Pasila Station, and all trains leaving to different destinations call at the Pasila Station, making it a popular connection point for passengers who need to change trains.
+The rebuilt Pasila Railway Station is attached to the famous Mall of Tripla, Finland’s fourth-largest shopping mall.